karthik/life-hacks/travel.md

 a) **If you're landing before noon at your destination (TLDR: Sleep much of the plane ride)**
 - Eat a substantial meal at the airport.
 Try to avoid eating on the plane as much as possible.
 - Read a book or watch a movie (or do anything else to stay awake for a couple of hours), then take an Ambien (you'll need a prescription from your doctor first), and fall asleep.
 Make sure there are at least 6 more hours on the flight so you'll have time to wake up _before_ landing.
 It really sucks to be grogy while clearing passport control.
-- Have coffee at your destination, then eat a giant greasy breakfast at your destination.
+- Have coffee at your destination, then eat a giant greasy breakfast.
 - This allows me to stay up till past 10pm at my destination and my cycle is reset when I fall asleep.
 I sometimes take half an Ambien the first night to make sure I stay asleep through the night.

 b) **If landing at destination late afternoon to evening**: